xdmushui/partner-center-sdk/develop/enable-secure-app-model.md

     $token.RefreshToken | clip
     ```

 You should store the refresh token value in a secure repository, such as Azure Key Vault.
-See [multi-factor authentication](https://docs.microsoft.com/powershell/partnercenter/multi-factor-auth) for more information on how to leverage the secure application module with PowerShell.
+For more information on how to leverage the secure application module with PowerShell, see the [multi-factor authentication](https://docs.microsoft.com/powershell/partnercenter/multi-factor-auth) article.